tsayavon/Portfolio/README.md

 - 🔭 I have offically earned my **Google Data Analytics Certificate** on 02/13/2022.
 YAY!

-- 👨‍💻 All of my projects are available HERE! on github. (above) You'll be able to find projects that I have worked on as well as some that are still In Progress.
+- 👨‍💻 All of my projects are available HERE on github (above).
+You'll be able to find projects that I have worked on as well as some that are still In Progress.
 I hope you take a look!

 - One day, I will kickstart my career in the Gaming Industry as a Data Analyst.